-We have begun the recruitment stage of our phase 2 clinical trial in SARS-CoV-2 (2019-nCoV).
 As described above under "Corporate Developments", our commercialization partnership with EVERSANA provides us with access to a broad range of commercialization services that include market access, agency services, clinical and commercial field teams, medical science liaisons, channel management, patient services, health economics and outcomes research, and compliance, with each service optimized by data and predictive analytics.
+Subsequent to March 31, 2022, Resverlogix and EVERSANA expanded their partnership to include not only COVID-19 but also cardiovascular and pulmonary arterial hypertension indications.
 The partnership currently covers the United States and Canada, but may be expanded to additional global markets should approvals be issued.
-Our preclinical research in COVID-19 is ongoing.

-The topline results for the BETonMACE trial were announced on September 30, 2019 and presented on November 16, 2019 at a Late Breaking Science Session during the AHA's annual conference.
-Further detailed results were presented by the Company in November 2019.
-Treatment with apabetaone on top of standard of care therapy in recent ACS patients with type II DM and low HDL cholesterol comorbidities, while not reaching statistical significance, showed a strong trend towards a reduction in MACE.
+Treatment with apabetaone on top of standard of care therapy in recent ACS patients with type II DM and low HDL cholesterol comorbidities, while not reaching statistical significance in the BETonMACE study, showed a strong trend towards a reduction in MACE.
 A consistent trend was demonstrated for the CV death and non-fatal myocardial infarction components, providing evidence for the potential reduction in these events by 20% in just over two years.
 Of interest, the prespecified secondary endpoint of first CHF admission was reduced by 40% with apabetalone.
 When CHF was added to the primary endpoint and stroke excluded (post hoc), a significant reduction of 23% was observed.
 The narrow miss of the primary endpoint coupled with improvements in key secondary endpoints and exploratory subgroups represent provisional clinical evidence that epigenetic modulation by BET protein inhibition may be a potential therapeutic approach to the prevention of MACE and CHF.
 The granting of BTD by the FDA, the first for a major cardiovascular indication, will allow us to work closely with the FDA to facilitate a time-efficient drug development program including planned clinical trials and plans for expediting the manufacturing development strategy for apabetalone.

-The Company continues to explore two potential options for a follow-on CV outcomes study.
+We continue to explore two potential options for a follow-on CV outcomes study.
 These potential trials are based on the effects CV outcome results observed in BETonMACE (described above) and are being evaluated for their sample size thresholds, ease and length of recruitment, and study duration requirements.
 The first trial is similar in design to the BETonMACE study but includes an increased proportion of patients with CKD.
 This trial would potentially include patients with T2DM, recent-ACS and low high-density lipoprotein cholesterol (HDL-C) co-morbidities with at least 25% of patients with glomerular filtration rate (GFR) between 25 and 60 mL/min (CKD Stage 3).
 Alternatively, the other trial would have a greater focus on patients with CKD.
 This trial would potentially include patients with T2DM, a history of CVD, CKD Stage 3 (defined as an eGFR of 20-60 mL/min) and low HDL-C. The Company is currently preparing to finalize details of our planned and approved FDA phase 3-confirmatory clinical trial with the Clinical Steering Committee from BETonMACE and other key leaders in the fields of clinical trial statistics, CKD, and CVD.